stampit-org/stampit/docs/API.md

 the functions to the initializers list of a new stamp.
 Creates new stamp.
 * @return {Object} stamp  The new stamp based on the original `this` stamp.

-If any of the init() functions return a promise then the stamp will always be creating promises which resolve to the expected object instance.
+If any of the init() functions return a Promise then the stamp will always be creating Promises which resolve to the expected object instance.

 It has an alias - `stamp.enclose()`.
 Deprecated.